 During business hours, call our Customer Service Department at (512) 556-3691.
 After hours, weekend’s or holidays please call 1-844-202-5333.

-ATM and Debit Card Safety. – Using your ATM or debit card is a simple, hassle-free way to get cash, check account balances, transfer funds, and make purchases.
-To enjoy the many conveniences of an ATM or debit card, protecting your card is a priority.
+Debit Card Safety. – Using your debit card is a simple, hassle-free way to get cash, check account balances, transfer funds, and make purchases.
+To enjoy the many conveniences of a debit card, protecting your card is a priority.
 Here are some safety tips.

 Treat your card like cash. – Always store your card in a safe place.

 Keep your PIN to yourself . – No company or individual needs to know your PIN, not even your financial institution.
 Memorize your PIN, and never write it on your card or store it with your card.
 Never let a cashier, teller or other stranger enter your PIN for you.